The Biggest Prize in Sport: Reception

+Trouser Press called the album "trebly and lifeless, except for the poppy title track, which sounds like an East End Ramones."

 Charts

 Track listing

 Tracks of the US and Canada releases of the album are in a different order than the UK and European releases.
 The 1999 CD release has the same track listing of the UK/EU edition, and three bonus tracks.